mickekring/ragnar/README.md

 * If you're on Windows, I included a 'ragnar.bat' file which starts the application if you place all code in 'C:\ragnar'.
 You can edit this if you place Ragnar in a different folder.

 ## Updates
+* v0.6.2
+  * Updated requirements.txt and tested with latest versions of eg Streamlit
+  * Tidying up and moving functions to separate folder
+  * Replaced the audio recorder with Streamlit's new audio recorder
 * v0.6.1
   * Windows users getting weird characters instead of å ä ö.
 Fixed it with utf-8 in transcribe.py
 * v0.6.0